DrGFreeman/TimedPID/README.md

-# PID
+# TimedPID
-A simple PID controller featuring different time step calculation methods
+A simple PID controller for the Arduino IDE featuring different time step calculation options.